 2. Calcium Citrate

 Differing from the alkaline qualities of calcium carbonate, calcium citrate has an acidic base.
 This acidity requires less production of natural stomach acids, allowing this type of calcium to be better absorbed than the carbonate form.
-It does, however, have less elemental calcium concentration (20%), and again, low bioavailability.
+It does, however, have less elemental calcium concentration (20 percent), and again, a low bioavailability.

 3. Oyster Shell Calcium

 While it may seem like a more natural form of calcium, and thus higher in absorbable content, oyster shell calcium, as well as dolomite and bone meal, are difficult to quality-control and have been found to show levels of lead toxins.
 In general, these "natural forms" of calcium should be avoided.

 Get Your Free Guide to the Best Natural Supplements for Your Lifestyle

 Here’s your chance to learn which supplements you need to transform your life.
 Enter your email below for the free guide!